spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% endinfo_block %}

-### 2)Set up database schema and transfer objects
+### 2) Set up database schema and transfer objects

-Set up database schema and transfer objects:

 1. Adjust the schema definition so `EventTransfer` has the additional columns for the Availability entity:

 **src/Pyz/Zed/Availability/Persistence/Propel/Schema/spy\_availability.schema.xml**